 Golden Retrievers Have One Of The Highest Rates Of Cancer

-A survey done by the UK Kennel Club in 2004 indicates that about 38% of European Golden Retrievers die from cancer.
+A survey done by the UK Kennel Club in 2004, indicates that about 38% of Golden Retrievers in Europe die from cancer.

-Common Types Of Cancers Among Golden Retrievers
+The 4 Most Common Cancers In Golden Retrievers

 For those of us who are not medical professionals, let’s give a brief overview of what these cancers are in plain English: